Resolving the Exploration-Exploitation Dilemma in Evolutionary Algorithms: A Novel Human-Centered Framework: The Canonical Genetic Algorithm (GA)

 \begin{enumerate}

 \item \textbf{Population size} Population size is a critical parameter for balancing the exploration and exploitation dynamics of a GA.
-A small population size limits exploration by reducing diversity, which increases the risk of premature convergence to suboptimal solutions (\cite{roeva_influence_2013}).
+A small population size limits exploration by reducing diversity, which increases the risk of premature convergence to sub-optimal solutions (Roeva et al., 2013).
 Conversely, a larger population size promotes exploration by sampling a broader range of the solution space, reducing the likelihood of stagnation in local optima.
 However, this comes at the cost of slower convergence, which may hinder the algorithm's exploitation of promising solutions.

 \item \textbf{Crossover probability $p_c$}.
-The crossover operator is the primary search mechanism GAs and one of their defining features compared to other EAs (\cite{tian_nature_2001}).
+The crossover operator is the primary search mechanism GAs and one of their defining features compared to other EAs (Tian, 2001).
 The crossover probability $p_c$ controls the likelihood that two parent solutions will undergo crossover to produce offspring.
 A higher $p_c$ accelerates convergence by intensifying the recombination of genetic material, potentially leading to faster exploitation of promising solutions.
 However, excessive crossover may reduce population diversity, hindering the algorithm's ability to explore the solution space effectively.

 \textbf{Example}: If $p_c=1$ and the population consists of $N$ chromosomes, every pair of chromosomes will undergo crossover.
 In contrast, if $p_c=0.5$, there is a $50 \%$ chance for any given pair to participate in crossover.